 Should have won in 2019: It’s difficult for foreign-language performances to gain momentum, which is why Antonio Banderas had to settle for a nomination for Pain and Glory.
 There’s also the fact that his performance is a lot more quiet and subtle than Joaquin Phoenix’s.
 Banderas should have won.

-Which is not to take away from Dujardin’s performance or his deserved Best Actor win.
-It’s hard to imagine The Artist working as a movie without his winning turn as George Valentin, a silent movie star who sees his fame dim with the arrival of talking pictures.
-Dujardin is effortlessly charming, displaying a fine comedic flair as well as hitting all the dramatic notes he needed.
-He manages the mean feat of displaying all the tricks silent film actors employed to embellish their emotions while keeping his performance grounded for modern audiences.
-In the end, Dujardin loses out simply because his role lacks the emotional heft and resonance of his competitors.
-But if they gave an Academy Award for charm, he’d be head of the class, hands down.
+A lot of people will probably roll their eyes that I’m ranking this performance as high as this, but I happen to like Jean Dujardin in The Artist.
+It’s hard to imagine The Artist working without his winning turn as a silent movie star who sees his fame dim with the arrival of talking pictures.
+Dujardin is effortlessly charming, managing the mean feat of displaying all the tricks silent film actors employed to embellish their emotions while keeping his performance grounded for modern audiences.
+Another actor could pull off the role, but the film would lose its emotional resonance without Dujardin’s (literally) winning performabce at its center.
+He may not be the best of the decade, but if they gave an Academy Award for charm he’d be head of the class, hands down.

 Colin Firth is genuinely good as King George VI, the uncertain monarch who had the crown thrust at him after his elder brother abdicated just in time for World War II.
 In trying times, George must find the strength to give his nation the courage it needs.
 A stutterer utterly lacking in confidence, George hired a speech therapist to help him correct the issue (and find his own resolve).
 I may have some harsh words for the movie itself, but Firth is the real deal.
 He gives a rounded, deep performance that makes you believe he’s a man desperately trying to do right by his family and his country.